dddrrreee/cs340lx-25aut-contrib/ssd1306-display/README.md

 ## SSD1306 OLED Display

+NOTE:
+  - the rounded corner singleton OLEDS we have are ssd1306's.

 The SSD1306 is a 0.96 inch OLED display that has 128 x 64 pixels.

 The overall idea for doing graphics with this display: